 The Fold Loves // picking apples at the Southern Highlands Community Farm.

 The community foundations of these two busy northern villages of the Southern Highlands, are rooted in their former and current roles as railway towns.
 Hill Top is a former railway town known for its historical position on the original and now closed Picton Loop train line.
 Yerrinbool is on the main line between Sydney and the Southern Highlands.
-Surrounded by bush, both towns have some great bush tracks.
+Surrounded by bush, both towns have some great bush tracks - just check which ones are open after the northern villages were impacted by fire recently.

 Yeah yeah we know this town is officially part of the Wollondilly Shire, but we love Bargo and it’s only JUST over the border, so to speak.
 The local pub has a casual and fun atmosphere and hosts lots of very cool activites, and Bargo Sports Club attracts plenty of big name comedians and muso's.
 Bargo is home to a few heritage listed sites, including the Bargo Railway Viaduct which is worth a look.